krobbi/clac/docs/boolean_logic.md

 Error: type error
 ```

-The conditional expression is short-circuiting and only evaluates the branch
+The conditional expression is short-circuited.
+Only the branch that was taken
-that was taken.
+will be evaluated.

 The right-hand side of conditional expressions can be chained.
 For example,
 `c1 ? b1 : c2 ? b2 : b3` is equivalent to: